BansheeStudio/PokemonWildsGen3Overhaul/README.md

 Contributor - Danieru
 Thanks for the new holes and OW sprites recolour it's a great job and really improves the world

+Contributor - DuctilePeer
+Thanks for the OW sprite colouring as it helps us make it closer to finishing the OW sprites

+Contributor - Weegee Doll
+Thank you for the eevee OW sprites and the red trainer sprites you work helps us get closer to a gen 3 looking game